Workers’ Compensation

 Workers’ comp settlements can take the following forms:

 - Claims Disposition Agreement: An agreement is reached regarding the compensation due.
-The Workers’ Compensation Board must approve the settlement, which won’t affect your right to future compensation in regards to medical benefits
+The Workers’ Compensation Commission must approve the settlement, which won’t affect your right to future compensation regarding medical benefits.

 - Disputed Claim Settlement: When there is a dispute over whether you are eligible for benefits, both sides can compromise on a settlement.
 This type terminates future compensation for the injury.